drphil007/GetContext-/PROCESS.md

 * Still not sure about Firebase but maybe planning setup for fridaymorning.
 * currently focussing on makins sure all functions works; make notes of little tweaks in design for future.

+# day 14
+* Social context and phrases almost done.
+* Discussed firebase at presentation: considering using firebase only for words.
+* Tips about layout.
+Will implement those.

+# day 15
+* Migraine, trip to the doctor.

+# day 16
+* Set tab bar icons from http://www.iconbeast.com/free/